ComputeCanada/mc-hub/README.md

 ## Cluster storage & backup

-Magic Castle clusters are built in the directory `/home/mcu/clusters/<cluster name>` inside the docker container.
+Magic Castle clusters are built in the directory `/home/mcu/clusters/<cluster name>.<domain>` inside the docker container.
 This folder contains the logs from terraform commands and the `terraform.tfstate` file.

 By running the container according to the above instructions, a bind mount was created.
-This makes the `/home/mcu/clusters/<cluster name>` directory accessible to the host machine in `$(pwd)/clusters_backup`.
+This makes the `/home/mcu/clusters/<cluster name>.<domain>` directory accessible to the host machine in `$(pwd)/clusters_backup`.
 If one container is destroyed or fails, a new container will recover all the previously created clusters in the directory.